 vaiṣṇavera guṇa gāna karile jīvera trāṇa

-I am unqualified [to do this].
+I am unqualified.
 Still, when empowered by Śrī Guru Pāda-padma’s mercy, even a stool-eating crow can attain the position of the Supreme Lord’s carrier Garuḍa, a cripple can attain the ability to cross a mountain, a great fool can illuminate all directions with the light of genius and learning, and a mute can become an orator like Saraswatī.
 Therefore, I first of all bow to Śrī Guru Pāda-padma and pray for his mercy, desiring to serve him.

-By the will of the Supreme Lord Śrī Gaurasundar, the embodiment of His mercy, Śrīla Sachchidānanda Bhakti Vinod Ṭhākur, appeared on this day 117 or 118 years ago in the village of Birnagar in the district of Nadia within Śrī Gaura’s abode.
+By the will of the Supreme Lord Śrī Gaurasundar, the embodiment of His mercy, Śrīla Sachchidānanda Bhakti Vinod Ṭhākur, appeared on this day 117 or 118 years ago in the village of Birnagar in the district of Nadia in the land of Śrī Gaura.

 Though the birth and other Pastimes of the Supreme Lord and His associates may seem like material things, they are supramundane (aprākṛta).
 You all have heard this point many times.
 Bound by the results of their karma, souls are forced to take birth in this world in order to undergo the results of their actions.
 The Supreme Lord or His associates, however, compelled by mercy, accept the Pastime of birth by Their own will in order to take souls from the material world—the dangerous, anxiety-ridden world—to the spiritual, joyful world, and to bestow upon them their true fortune: the joy of the Supreme Lord’s service.
 One (the conditioned soul) is controlled; the other (the Lord or His devotee) is independent.
 A partial analogy: prisoners and teachers, who benefit prisoners, can both be held within a prison.